About the Exam

-Section II: Free Response — 5 Questions; 2 hours including a mandatory 15 minute reading period
+Section II: Free Response — 5 Questions; ~2 hours, which includes a 15-minute reading period

 The free response section contains three types of questions:

-- 2 translations, one each of Vergil and Caesar
+- 2 translation passages, one each of Vergil and Caesar

 - 1 essay question analyzing the linguistic and literary features of Latin texts through a comparative analysis